OAuth Flow

 Recommended ENV Setup

-Don't hardcode OAuth values in your frontend.
-Keep them environment-based so local and production work without code changes.
+Don't hardcode OAuth values in frontend code.
+Keep environment values for local and production.

 # Frontend (.env.local)